Table of Content

 logcapture.sh: This script captured logs during a period of time so as to only collect relevant logs to a particular scenario.
 By weeding out irrelevant logs it is far easier to find log entries relating to your use case.
 This script is found in both the <FAS install>/bin and the Media Broker install directories and is typically executed as follows:

-This command includes the -p parameter which will take a packet capture while the script is running and the -c parameter to include configuration files, which along with the logs, will be bundled in the resulting tar file.
+This command includes the -p parameter which will take a packet capture while the script is running and the -c parameter to include configuration files and the -v parameter to include vmstat output, which along with the logs, will be bundled in the resulting tar file.

 There are also a number of other parameters than can be used which will include extra information such as heap dumps.
 To find out information about the other available parameters use the help parameter as follows: